 The recumbent is a sit down style of equipment.
 The rider is usually sat back with their legs out in front.
 The main benefits of this are:

-- Low impact – The risk of injury is reduced due to the positioning, they are great for injury rehabilitation.
+- Low impact – Like rowing machines which are very low-impact, the risk of injury is reduced due to the positioning, they are great for injury rehabilitation.

 - Ergonomic design – the stance is comfortable and places less strain on your back and shoulders.